Other Stuff to Know - 4

 - Never open attachments or click on links contained in an e-mail you receive from any person unknown to you.

-- Play it safe and do not rely on the privacy settings on social-networking sites to protect your personal information.
+- Play it safe and do not rely on the privacy settings on Social Media Sites to protect your personal information.

 Elderly persons are especially vulnerable to fraudsters using personal information to ask for money via a phone call or e-mail, e.g., “Mrs. Smith, your grandson John Smith needs your help.
 He’s been arrested in Miami for drug possession.
 I’m prepared to act as his lawyer and I know the arresting policeman so I can get him to drop the charges but John doesn’t have any money to pay my $5,000 fees.
 Can you send me a money order for this amount and I’ll take care of everything?
 By the way, John does not want anyone telling his parents about this situation.”
 Such appeals are always bogus.